Almost Popular: Release

-It premiered on Dances With Films on June 22, 2024, and was released in select AMC Theatres on August 28, 2025.
+It premiered at Dances With Films on June 22, 2024, and was released in select AMC Theatres on August 28, 2025.

 Reception

 On Common Sense Media, Christie Cronan rated it 3/5 stars writing that the film is "quirky teen comedy has drinking, lots of innuendo."
 On Film Threat, Jason Delgado scored the film an 8 out of 10 writing in his review consensus section: "Dumb and Dumber meets Mean Girls."